jt2002/Neural-Style-Transfer-Sample/README.md

 ## Setup to Train the Deep Neural Network

+Ref:
-Ref: The codes in this repository are adapted from [Neural Style Transfer tutorials](https://www.tensorflow.org/tutorials/generative/style_transfer)
+- The codes in this repository are adapted from [Neural Style Transfer tutorials](https://www.tensorflow.org/tutorials/generative/style_transfer)
+- The image `person.jpeg` was downloaded from [This person does not exist](https://thispersondoesnotexist.com/)